-- 1. Inform the Academic Support and Career Services Coordinator about the disability for which accommodations are needed - a) Perspective students during the admissions process must inform Admissions Coordinator the need to speak with the Academic Support and Career Services Coordinator for ADA reasonable modifications to be made during admissions. - 2.
-Students will submit a written request and current assessments to the Academic Support and Career Services Coordinator describing specific reasonable modifications that would assist in the performance and academic achievements while attending Platt College. - 3.
-Upon request of the Academic Support and Career Services Coordinator students then submit a comprehensive diagnostic report documentation of disability from a qualified professional.
+- 3. Upon request of the designated Platt College ADA Coordinator students may be required to submit additional comprehensive diagnostic report documenting their disability from a qualified and licensed medical professional.
 A comprehensive diagnostic report should include a diagnosis, all standardized assessment scores, a narrative/interpretation of the scores, a description of the educational impact on the individual (based on diagnosis and assessment results) and recommendations.
 The diagnostic report must be on letterhead, typed, dated, and signed, and otherwise legible.
 The name, title, and professional credentials of the evaluator must be clearly stated.
 Professional credentials refer to an appropriately licensed professional qualified to administer and interpret diagnostic testing.
-Diagnoses written on prescription pads and/or parent's notes indicating a disability are NOT considered appropriate document.

-- 4. Once an appropriate diagnostic report has been provided to the Academic Support and Career Services Coordinator, an intake meeting will be scheduled to discuss appropriate accommodations that would enable the students to perform and achieve academic success. - 5.
-After the intake meeting with the student, the Academic Support and Career Services Coordinator will send letters to appropriate faculty to notify them of accommodations.
-Faculty will receive a Docusign document per student receiving accommodations.
-Faculty will then need to sign and date the Docusign document which will then be electronically returned to the Academic Support and Career Services Coordinator.
-The signed documents will show that the faculty member is aware and willing to assist with accommodations.
+Diagnoses written on prescription pads and/or parent's notes indicating a disability are NOT considered appropriate document. - 4.
+Once the designated Platt College ADA Coordinator has received all required documentation, an intake meeting will be scheduled with the student to discuss appropriate accommodations that would enable the students to perform and achieve academic success. - 5.
+After the appropriate documentation has been received and approved, the designated Platt College ADA Coordinator will send letters to appropriate faculty to notify them of accommodations.
+Faculty will receive a Docusign document for each student receiving accommodations.
+Faculty will then need to sign and date the Docusign document which will then be electronically returned to the designated Platt College ADA Coordinator.
+The signed